Skip To Main Content

 BOARD OF EDUCATION REGULAR SESSION

-Tuesday, February 24, 2026 | 7:00 PM - 9:00 PM | Mason High Harvard Room | Live Streaming
+Tuesday, May 19 | 7:00 PM - 9:00 PM | Mason High Harvard Room | Live Streaming

 The Mason City Schools Board of Education holds regular public meetings monthly.
 These meetings provide the opportunity for the public to observe discussions relating to the business of the district.
 View Meeting agendas.